Skip Navigation

 Hand & Wrist Fractures Specialist | Hand & Wrist Injuries - Palm Beach, FL

-Thank you for choosing The Orthopaedic Institute for your care.
+Thank you for choosing The Orthopaedic Institute (Formerly Palm Beach Hand to Shoulder) for your care.
 I have put this information together with the patient scheduled for shoulder arthroscopy in mind.
 Please review carefully to ensure the best possible outcome.

 Wrist fractures and injuries can lead to significant impairment and loss of function.
 While many injuries can be treated without surgery, surgical repair may be indicated and recommended to help accelerate recovery and maximize the chance of a successful recovery.

-At The Orthopaedic Institute, we are experienced in diagnosing and treating the whole spectrum of wrist injuries and disorders.
+At The Orthopaedic Institute (Formerly Palm Beach Hand to Shoulder), we are experienced in diagnosing and treating the whole spectrum of wrist injuries and disorders.
 To schedule a consultation and determine a proper treatment plan for your case, please call (561) 746-7686 or submit an online appointment request form.

 FAQs on Wrist Fractures and Injuries